Short- and Long-Term Fellowships at the JCB

 Applications for all fellowships will be evaluated by independent academic committees.
 Fellowships will be awarded on the basis of the applicant’s scholarly qualifications, the merits and significance of the project, and the particular need that the holdings of the John Carter Brown Library will fill in the development of the project.
 A good guide to the spectrum of research supported by the JCB is the list of “Publications by Fellows.”

-The deadline for submission of application materials is December 1, 2014; all materials must be emailed or postmarked no later than that date.
+The deadline for submission of application materials is December 1, 2014; Interdisciplinary Cluster Fellowship applications are due on January 15, 2015.
+All materials must be emailed or postmarked no later than these respective dates.
 Announcements of fellowship awards will be made in late March 2015.